MattFlood7/MediumBot/README.md

 # MediumBot
 Increase your likelihood to grow your Medium account by viewing articles based on your followed tags by liking articles and leaving comments on articles.

-## NOTE:
-Medium recently updated it's UI and the bot is currently not running properly due to this.
-I am working to get this fixed.
-A solution will be up soon to get around the issues.
-Thanks for understanding. - Matt

 ## About
 It's hard to start out creating content with a small audience.
 Interacting with user's who have similar interests is the easiest way to build a social media platform but it is a long time consuming process to get there.
 Using the MediumBot you can drive user interaction how ever you want.
 Using the bot for an hour yeilded 15 notifications and 8 of those were followers.
 <p align="center">